NYUAppSec/appsec_hw3/HW3_Instructions.md

 monitoring software called Prometheus, though they didn't finish it.

 However, upon further inspection we can see that they didn't quite do things right.
-They attempted to do Django migrations and database seeding using methods that don't really work, they only create one replica of each pod, and there are passwords floating around all over the place.
+They left secrets lying around out in the open, they only create one replica of each pod, and there are passwords getting logged all over the place.
 All-in-all, it's a mess.

 It looks like the job to fix this falls to you, again.
 Luckily Kevin Gallagher (KG) has read through the files already and pointed out some of the things that